 Department: La Follette School of Public Affairs and Urban & Regional Planning

-Area of Specialization: Projects on South Asia: development and stability in a COIN environment and DoD Commander’s Emergency Response Program (CERP), War in Afghanistan
+Area of Specialization: Development and stability in a COIN environment, DoD Commander’s Emergency Response Program (CERP), War in Afghanistan, conflict management, post-conflict redevelopment

 Department: Languages and Cultures of Asia